The Application Closed on November 3, 2016. Results will be announced in March, 2017.

-A panel of arts professionals and artists will review applications and select artists for the 2015 season.
+A panel of arts professionals and artists will review applications and select artists for the 2017 season.
 Artists will be selected based on the quality of their work and their potential for making the most of their time in the program.
-All applicants will be notified by email.
+Smack Mellon takes into consideration artists who best fulfill our mission to nurture and support emerging, under-recognized mid-career and women artists.
+All applicants will be notified by email in early March, 2017.
 Please do not call the office for selection results.

 The application process will require: